andrefs/node-text-corpus/README.md

 ## Classes

 ### Token
-Used to represent the tokens in the original corpus file.
-In the format used by CETEMPublico, each token is in an individual line.
+Used to represent the tokens (words) in the corpus.

 #### `new Token(word, info)`

 * `word` is the word in the original corpus text
 * `info` (all these are optional)
-    * `lineNum`: the line number for this token in the original corpus file
     * `tokenId`: an ID for this token
-    * `section`: the ID of the section the token is in
-    * `week`:
     * `lemma`: the lemmatized version of `word`
     * `pos`: the part-of-speech (POS) tag for `word`
-    * `other*: an object with all the extra information found in CETEMPublico for this token
+    * `other*: more information about the token

 ### MultiWordExpression

-CETEMPublico annotates some mult-word expressions using `<mwe>` tags.
-Inside each tag, the tokens which compose the expression, one in each line.
+This class provides a way to group some tokens into multi-word expressions.

 MWEs can have attributes indicating the lemma and the POS tag for the whole expression.

 #### `new MultiWordExpression({lemma, pos}, tokens)`